 The most spectacular fall foliage results when late summer is dry and autumn has bright sunny days and cool (low 40 degree) nights.
 A fall with cloudy days and warm nights brings drab colors.
-Early frosts or a wind storm will quickly end any fall color display.
+Early frosts or a wind storm will quickly end any fall color display

-- Drive 2.8 miles and turn LEFT onto Ream Road - Turn RIGHT onto Lyons Road - Turn right at the Scenic Overlook sign and follow the road to the gate.
+- Drive 2.8 miles and turn LEFT onto Ream Road - Drive 0.4 miles and turn RIGHT onto Lyons Road - Drive 0.2 miles and turn RIGHT at the Scenic Overlook sign and follow the road to the gate.
 Park in the lot at the gate and enjoy a short walk to the overlook pavilion.